pykale/pykale/examples/fewshot_protonet/README.md

 ProtoNet is for few-shot learning under $N$-Way - $K$-Shot settings:

-$N$-way: It means the number of classes or categories in one epoch in training.
+$N$-way: It means the number of classes or categories in one epoch in evaluation.
 For instance, in a 5-way scenario, data from five classes is fed into the model in an epoch.

-$K$-shot: This is the number of examples (referred to as "shots") from each class in training.
+$K$-shot: This is the number of examples (referred to as "shots") from each class in training and evaluation.
 A 1-shot learning task indicates only one example per class, while a 3-shot task has three examples per class.

 ## 2. Usage